Supersymmetry algebra: Structure of a supersymmetry algebra

 The terms "bosonic" and "fermionic" refer to even and odd subspaces of the superalgebra.

-The terms "scalar", "spinor", "vector", refer to the behavior of subalgebras under the action of the Lorentz algebra L.

-The number N is the number of irreducible real spin representations.
-When the signature of spacetime is divisible by 4 this is ambiguous as in this case there are two different irreducible real spinor representations, and the number N is sometimes replaced by a pair of integers (N_{1}, N_{2}).
+The number $\mathcal{N}$ is the number of irreducible real spin representations.
+When the signature of spacetime is divisible by 4 this is ambiguous as in this case there are two different irreducible real spinor representations, and the number $\mathcal{N}$ is sometimes replaced by a pair of integers $(\mathcal{N}_1,\mathcal{N}_2)$.

-The supersymmetry algebra is sometimes regarded as a real super algebra, and sometimes as a complex algebra with a hermitian conjugation.
+The supersymmetry algebra is sometimes regarded as a real superalgebra (as it is above), and sometimes as a complex algebra with a hermitian conjugation.
 These two views are essentially equivalent, as the real algebra can be constructed from the complex algebra by taking the skew-Hermitian elements, and the complex algebra can be constructed from the real one by taking tensor product with the complex numbers.

-The bosonic part of the superalgebra is isomorphic to the product of the Poincaré algebra P.L with the algebra Z×B of internal symmetries.
+The bosonic part of the superalgebra is isomorphic to the direct sum of the Poincaré algebra $P\rtimes L$ with the algebra $Z\oplus B$ of internal symmetries.

-When N>1 the algebra is said to have extended supersymmetry.

-When Z is trivial, the subalgebra P.Q.L is the super-Poincaré algebra.
+The subspace $(P\oplus Z)\oplus Q \oplus L$ is a central extension of the super-Poincaré algebra by $Z$; when $Z$ is trivial, it is the super-Poincaré algebra itself.

+Further enlarging the algebra by the inclusion of dilatations and special conformal transformations yields a superconformal algebra.